 Rinpoche points out here that we continually chase after external things.
 Instead, what might we do?
 We can turn inwardly—look inside and see how our thoughts naturally dissolve.
 Why are our minds not happy?
 And why are all our outer circumstances quite good, and yet we feel anxious?
 Why do we embrace suffering and worry?
 Our wish (to be happy) and our actions are in total opposition.

-Listen to the Audio II
+Listen to the Audio Part 2

 More Resources to Support Your Practice